Alexis-Varin/Alexis-Varin.github.io/_projects/sc_pseudotime.md

     </div>
 </div>
 <div class="caption">
     Figure 1: Examples of pseudotime analysis on classical monocyte differentiation to non-classical monocytes or macrophages from {% cite Varin2025.04.21.25324260 %} with three methods.
-A: Trajectories obtained from slingshot.
-B: MST structure obtained from Lamian.
-C: Trajectories obtained from Monocle3.
+A: Trajectories obtained from <a href="https://github.com/kstreet13/slingshot">slingshot</a>.
+B: MST structure obtained from <a href="https://github.com/Winnie09/Lamian">Lamian</a>.
+C: Trajectories obtained from <a href="https://cole-trapnell-lab.github.io/monocle3/">Monocle3</a>.
 </div>

 <br>
 <h3>tradeSeq</h3>
-Determining which genes are differentially expressed between trajectories is key in understanding the biological switches responsible for cell fate decision.
+Determining which genes are differentially expressed between trajectories is key to understanding the biological switches responsible for cell fate decisions.
+For this purpose, the same team behind slingshot developed <a href="https://github.com/statOmics/tradeSeq">tradeSeq</a>, a package built as a direct follow-up to slingshot.
+TradeSeq fits a negative binomial generalized additive model (NB-GAM) to smooth gene expression along trajectories and provides statistical tools to identify differentially expressed genes between lineages.
+While tradeSeq includes visualization functions, the package <a href="https://Alexis-varin.github.io/RightOmicsTools">RightOmicsTools</a> further extends these capabilities, offering additional features such as a heatmap with cell density along trajectories (Figure 2A) and an enhanced version of tradeSeq’s scatterplot and smoothed curves (Figure 2B).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">